jm-extend/extend_data_dumps/README.md

 # extend Data Dump Queries

 please use the following queries to generate a dump free of PII for us to replicate your environment.
+Please note that 2 files will be generated. dump_data_structure_only.sql and dump_data_without_pii.sql.
+Simply create a zip file from these 2 sql files and send it to us.

 ## Command 1: dump_data_structure_only.sql